What is sex discrimination?

 There are three types of harassment relating to sex.

-- For example, a manager makes comments that there is no point promoting women because they go off to have children.
+- A manager makes comments that there is no point promoting women because they go off to have children.
 Even though he doesn't direct these comments at a particular female employee, one of his staff is very upset by this and worries about her career.
 This could be considered harassment.

-- For example, a university lecturer makes sexual jokes to one of his female students and implies that she will pass her exams if she sleeps with him.
+- A university lecturer makes sexual jokes to one of his female students and implies that she will pass her exams if she sleeps with him.

 The third type of harassment is when someone treats you unfairly because you refused to put up with sexual harassment.

-- For example, a manager invites one of his female employees home after they have been out for a drink.
+- A manager invites one of his female employees home after they have been out for a drink.
 She declines.
 A couple of weeks later she is turned down for a promotion.
 She believes this is because she turned down her boss's proposition.

 It can also cover unfair treatment even if you had previously accepted sexual conduct.

-- For example, the employee above did have a brief relationship with her boss.
+- The employee above did have a brief relationship with her boss.
 After it ended, she applied for a promotion but was turned down.
 She believes this is because the relationship with her manager had ended.

 Harassment can never be justified.
 However, if an organisation or employer can show it did everything it could to prevent people who work for it from behaving like that, you will not be able to make a claim for harassment against it, although you could make a claim against the harasser.